ChristianSteger/HORAYZON/README.md

 python -m pip install .
 ```

-## MacOS
+## Mac OS X
-- Create an appropriate Conda environment (see examples above) and activate environment
+Create an appropriate Conda environment (see examples above) and activate this environment.
+Download the HORAYZON package and change to the main directory:
 ```bash
 git clone https://github.com/ChristianSteger/HORAYZON.git
 cd HORAYZON
 ```
+Currently, the default method of installing HORAYZON under Mac OS X fails because the NetCDF-4 C++ library provided by Conda was build with the C++ Standard Library **libc++**, which causes an incompatibility when the source code is compiled with GCC.
+It is therefore necessary to build and install the NetCDF-4 C++ library with GCC.

 ```bash
 python -m pip install .